entrecode/ec.doc/doc/data_manager.md

 will get the `url` for the asset with `size` 100.

 Additionally there is a API for public assets similar to the `ec:asset[s]`.
-Please refere to the public documentation found in any data manager in editor.
+Please refer to the public documentation found in any data manager in editor.

 # User Management in Data Managers
 In every Data Manager there is a predefined and mandatory model `user`.
 It holds only the mandatory fields stated above.
 The Data Manager user can add additional fields to the user model, e.g. for a user name, eMail address or billing information.

-Additionally the `user` model contains the following field:
+Additionally the `user` model contains the field `temporaryToken` (Type: `text`).

-### temporaryToken (Type: `text`)
 The `temporaryToken` field is a version 4 UUID and contains the temporary access token for the user.

 Client-side users of Data Manager APIs will need to POST a `user` entry before they can proceed.
 Refer to the automatically generated documentation for POST model `user`.
 This entry will be used for setting the `creator` field when creating an entry of any model.
 It is also used to authorize any change to an existing entry.